 5. Ride in the Duck Boat

-This is such a fun experience for kids to join in too!
-It’s really entertaining and a great way to see the city.
+The Duck Boat is such a fun experience for kids to join too!
 The tour guides are awesome at giving lots of great information while also making you laugh.
-This is one of those unexpected activities you’ll be talking about once you get home!
+This is one of those unexpected tours in Rotorua you’ll be talking about once you get home!

 6. Rotorua Museum and Government Gardens

-Take a walk through the beautiful Government Gardens right on the edge of the lake in Rotorua’s downtown.
+Take a walk through the beautiful Government Gardens right on the edge of the lake in Rotorua’s downtown area.
 The flowers here are stunning and it’s a nice place to stroll around and take photos.

-This land here was gifted by the Māori people to the government back in the late 1800s.
-It has a geothermal area where a Tudor-style bath house was built in 1908 to house the hot pools.
+This land here was actually gifted by the Māori people to the government back in the late 1800s.

-Note: The museum is currently closed after a seismic investigation revealed it needed renovations as it wasn’t up to earthquake safety standards.
+Note: The gardens are home to the Rotorua Museum and art gallery.
+However, it is currently closed after a seismic investigation revealed it needed renovations as it wasn’t up to earthquake safety standards.
 The good news is that work is currently being done to strengthen the structure and redesign the exhibits before it reopens in 2025.

-Imagine entering a cave with twinkling blue lights that look almost like the night sky.
-This amazing phenomenon is created by a species of glow worm that can only be found in New Zealand and parts of Australia.
+Imagine entering a cave with twinkling blue lights that look almost like stars in the night sky.
+This amazing phenomenon is created by a species of glow worm that can only be found in New Zealand and select parts of Australia.

 The first time I saw these glow worms in NZ I was just in awe – these tiny creatures produce this light naturally and the bioluminescence is spectacular up close.
-The glow worms here are typically found in caves or forests and while you can explore on your own, joining a tour is one of the best Rotorua activities.
+Glow worms are typically found in caves or forests and while you can try to find them on your own, joining a tour is one of the best ways to guarentee seeing them.

-For a night-time adventure, this nocturnal glow worm tour lets you walk through the bush on a guided night walk before exploring the Waitomo Caves.
-You’ll turn off your flashlight as the glow worms light up the world around you – even on the cloudiest night.
-Plus you might see other wildlife like wallabies and possums and you’ll get to do a bit of star gazing.
+For a night-time adventure on foot, this nocturnal glow worm tour guides you through the bush on a night walk before exploring the Waitomo Caves.
+You’ll turn off your flashlight as the glow worms light up the world around you.
+Plus, you might see other wildlife like wallabies and possums and you’ll get to do a bit of star gazing.
 This affordable tour is $79 NZD per person.

 If you’re looking for a longer option, this full-day tour includes a visit to the Waitomo Caves to see the glow worms as well as a stop at the Hobbiton Movie Set.
 You can tailor the tour to where you’d like to go and you’ll see two of the best stops in Rotorua with all transportation provided.